3 min read

 4. Questions to ask during your Clearing call

 Wherever you choose to study, you will be an asset to that university.
-You have so much to offer, and it's important to remember that on Results Day if you're applying through Clearing.
+You have so much to offer, and it's important to remember that when you're applying through Clearing.

-Don't commit to the first university that offers you a space.
+You don't have to commit to the first university that offers you a space unless you're 100% sure it's the right one for you.
 Instead, ask lots of questions and do some digging.

 Asking insightful questions also shows you have a genuine interest in the course, which will appeal to the Admissions team.

-• Are there any Open Days when you can visit the university?
+• are there any opportunities, such as Open Days, to visit the university?

-• Are work placements, internships or other careers support offered?
+• are work placements, internships or other career support offered?

 If you're an international student, you may want to ask about the specific support available to international students.
 And if English is not your first language, you should be mindful that our advisers will want to chat to you about your academic qualifications and English proficiency.